hanswesterbeek/ciapp/README.md

 You can pretend as if there is no updates happening to the `lastt_name` column.

+Simulate deployment to a node by putting a new version into `docker-compose.yml`

+**But:** You can only update one node at a time.

 So, you will have to come up with the steps and execute the commands while users see the same output. **Before you rush to the keyboard**, go through the steps below: